olehsekirkin/Summarizer/README.md

 # Summarizer
-My first-ever project!
 A news summarizer designed to help you invest your precious time elsewhere!

 # Description and getting started
 If you have any advice, suggestions, ideas, or anything that can be helpful, or if you're interested in learning about what I've done, feel free to contact me at olehusofa@hotmail.com or any other link on my profile